kenirwin/FacetFilter/README.md

 ### Interface Setup

-When setting up the interface, put the `FacetFilter.js` and `RenderFacet.js` into a web-available directory and use code similar to the following to include the relevant dependencies and the two scripts, as well as the configuration script followed by the command to create the facets and display the content: `createFacets(conf);`.
+When setting up the interface, put the `FacetFilter.js` and `RenderFacet.js` into a web-available directory and use code similar to the following to include the relevant dependencies and the two scripts, as well as the configuration script followed by the command to create the facets and display the content: `facets(conf);`.

 ```
 <!DOCTYPE html>